 It is not advisable to edit these files to modify the registry as they are managed by Wine internally.
 Use regedit.exe, reg.exe or any program which uses the standard registry functions.

-An easy way to access and change the registry is with the tool regedit.
+An easy way to access and change the registry is with the regedit tool.
 Similar to the Windows program it replaces, regedit serves to provide a system level view of the registry containing all of the keys.
-Simply run regedit and it should pop up.
-You'll immediately notice that the cryptic keys displayed in the text file are organized in a hierarchical fashion.
+When you start it, you'll immediately notice that the cryptic keys displayed in the text file are organized in a hierarchical fashion.

 Of particular interest to Wine users are the settings stored in HKEY_CURRENT_USER\Software\Wine.
 Most of the settings you change within winecfg are written to this area of the registry.